aymane-akherraz/My_portfolio_project/README.md

 Builds the app for production to the build folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-To run app.js server using nodemon:
+To run start the Express server using nodemon:

 ### `nodemon app.js`